codacy/codacy-intellij-extension/README.md

 # Codacy IntelliJ IDEA Extension

-The Codacy extension for IntelliJ IDEA helps you review and manage the issues found by Codacy directly within the IntelliJ IDE.
+The Codacy extension for IntelliJ IDEs helps you review and manage the issues found by Codacy directly within IntelliJ IDEs.
 It notifies you whether a pull request is up to standards by highlighting problematic code patterns and displaying code quality metrics.

 ![Codacy IntelliJ IDEA Extension Screenshot](https://github.com/codacy/codacy-intellij-extension/raw/HEAD/.readme/screenshot-01.png)